LasseRosenow/riot-runtime-config/README.md

 - Register a CS to expose a configuration group in the RIOT Registry.
 - Add instances to a CS, to expose real values to the RIOT Registry.
 - Register source and destination SF.
-- Get or set configuration parameters for a given configuration group instance.
+- Get or set configuration parameters for a given configuration schema instance.
 - Commit changes (transactionally apply configurations).
 - Export configuration parameters (e.g copy to a buffer, print, etc).
-- Load and store configuration parameters from and to a persistent.storage device.
+- Load and store configuration parameters from and to a persistent storage device.

 Any mechanism of security (access control, encryption of configurations) is NOT directly in the scope of the Registry but in the Configuration Managers and the